atet/blender/README.md

 Any computer made in the past decade should be able to run Blender for our tutorial animation.

-Blender is available for Windows, MacOS, and Linux; this tutorial used Windows 10, but most commands should be the same between different operating systems.
+Blender is available for Windows, MacOS, and Linux; this tutorial uses Windows 10, but most commands should be the same between different operating systems.

 [Back to Top](#table-of-contents)